Coronavirus (COVID-19) Community Updates

 POLICE DEPARTMENT: MEDICATION DISPOSAL

-Medication disposal services at the Brentwood Police Department have been suspended until mid-May.
+Medication disposal services at the Brentwood Police Department have been suspended until further notice.

 See instructions for disposing unwanted medicines at home.